Deepak-iiitg/rbac-api/readme.md

         "__v": 0
     }
   ]
+  \n

-  if manager request the get api, only return array of their department tasks. if employee request the get api ,only return array of their assigned tasks.
+  if manager request the get api, only return array of their department tasks. \n if employee request the get api ,only return array of their assigned tasks. \n
+  \n

-Delete User
+Delete User \n
-   enpoint : localhost:8080/users/  (http patch)
+   enpoint : localhost:8080/users/  (http patch) \n
-   only admin can delete the user.
+   only admin can delete the user. \n